zichy/vicco/README.md

 __vicco__ is minimalist microblogging software contained in a single PHP file.

-It’s supposed to be some kind of personal notebook, not a full-featured CMS.

 ## Features
 * Horrendous code
 * Responsive & brutalist interface